lab-cosmo/librascal/PULL_REQUEST_TEMPLATE.md

 Tasks before review:

-- [ ] Add tests and examples of any added functionality
+- [ ] Add tests, examples, and complete documentation of any added functionality
     - [ ] For bugfix pull requests, list any previously-disabled tests that are now passing (and any tests to catch similar bugs elsewhere in the code)